 Nearly 75 years later local artist Jason Lane has created a flock of geese, using reclaimed steel, for the exhibit.
 Jason has previously created work for the Paralympics closing ceremony, Bristol Zoo and worked with Kevin McCloud on Man Made Home for Channel 4.

 The birds are mounted on poles to look like they are flying in the famous V formation that you often see geese travelling in.
 Jason creates his work from reused and recycled materials and so the bird’s wings are made from small plough blades that he salvaged from old farm machinery on a farm in Shropshire.
 Their legs are made from the arms of lifting equipment sourced locally in Bristol and their bodies are made from parts of old Ford Focus cars!
-One of the geese will have mechanical wings that visitors can move by turning a wheel - this aspect of the artwork is due to be finished in September.
+One of the geese has mechanical wings that visitors can move by turning a wheel.

 Sir Peter Scott believed in giving everyone the opportunity to get close to nature as he hoped it would inspire them to protect it.
 All eight of our new immersive exhibits for Slimbridge 2020 have been designed with this in mind.
 Scott’s Goose Challenge will celebrate this moment in the history of WWT encouraging visitors to spot what Scott did, the golden eyed goose among the flock.

 Look out for Scott's Goose Challenge next time you visit!